AnglesHQ/angles-python-client/README.md

 ## Quick usage (singleton reporter)

 Use `angles_reporter` when you want one simple process-wide reporter.
-This mirrors the original JS-style convenience usage and remains backward compatible.

 ```python
 from angles_python_client import angles_reporter